Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 The tests were conducted in an AWS environment using EC2 instances.
 Specifically, the following instances were dedicated:

-- A t2.small instance dedicated to the producer, which simulates various scenarios, and to the client that consumes messages with the 'latency report' function enabled to calculate statistics.
-Since the message producer, which generates the timestamp, and the client that calculates latency are on the same machine, we did not encounter any clock synchronization issues.
+- A t2.small instance: this instance served two purposes: simulating the various scenarios with the message producer and consuming messages with the 'latency report' function enabled to calculate statistics.
+Since both the producer (generating timestamps) and the latency-calculating client reside on the same machine, clock synchronization issues were avoided.
-- A c7i.xlarge instance dedicated to the Kafka broker.
-The installation used is the official Apache Kafka distribution version 3.5.1.
+- A c7i.xlarge instance: This instance was dedicated to the Kafka broker.
+We used the official Apache Kafka distribution version 3.5.1 for the installation.
-- A c7i.xlarge instance dedicated to the Lightstreamer Kafka Connector.
+- A c7i.xlarge instance: This instance was dedicated to the Lightstreamer Kafka Connector.
-- N instances of type c7i.2xlarge to simulate clients.
-For the pure Kafka case, we used the consumers present in this project.
-For the Lightstreamer Connector case, we used a modified version of the Lightstreamer Load Test Toolkit (https://github.com/Lightstreamer/load-test-toolkit).
+- *N* c7i.2xlarge instances: These instances simulated clients.
+For the pure Kafka case, we used the project's built-in consumers.
+For the Lightstreamer Connector case, we used a modified version of the [Lightstreamer Load Test Toolkit](https://github.com/Lightstreamer/load-test-toolkit).

 The Lightstreamer server version used was 7.4.2 and Lightstreamer Kafka Connector version 0.1.0.
-In the folder `resources/ConnectorConfigurations` there are the configurations (the `adapters.xml` file) used for the Lightstreamer Kafka Connector in the varius scenarios.
-In all the configurations the parameter
+The `resources/ConnectorConfigurations` folder contains the configurations (the `adapters.xml` file) used for the Lightstreamer Kafka Connector in various scenarios.
+In all configurations the parameter

 ```sh
     <!-- The Kafka cluster address -->